 Fear of sleeping in a room by himself

-After his anaphylactic reaction at Monday lunchtime, Dominic was in intensive care Monday evening – Thursday morning, then in a room on a children’s ward for the remainder of Thursday until Saturday.
+After his anaphylactic reaction at Monday lunchtime, D was in intensive care Monday evening – Thursday morning, then in a room on a children’s ward for the remainder of Thursday until Saturday.

 It was extremely hard to be stern, given what he had been through.
 However, the controlled crying worked quickly and normality started to return.
 Saying that, nearly one year on and he still won’t go to sleep with his door closed (something that was never an issue before his hospital stay).